Vasyl Hrytsak

-Vasyl Serhiiovych Hrytsak (Василь Сергійович Грицак; born 14 January 1967) is a Ukrainian serviceman, army general, and the fourteenth head of the Security Service of Ukraine.
-Founder and chairman of the supervisory board of the Ukrainian Center for Analytics and Security.
-Head of the Security Service of Ukraine (2015–2019).
-Member of the National Security and Defense Council (2015–2019).
-General of the Army of Ukraine.
+Vasyl Serhiiovych Hrytsak (Василь Сергійович Грицак; born 14 January 1967) is a Ukrainian serviceman, a General of the Army of Ukraine, and the fourteenth Head of the Security Service of Ukraine (2015–2019).
+He is the founder and chairman of the supervisory board of the Ukrainian Center for Analytics and Security.
+He was a member of the National Security and Defense Council (2015–2019).
 After Russia launched a full-scale invasion of Ukraine, he voluntarily enlisted in the Armed Forces of Ukraine.
 In November 2022, he was transferred to the Security Service of Ukraine.

 Biography

 Vasyl Hrytsak was born on January 14, 1967, in the village of Bushcha, Dubno district, Rivne region, the USSR.

 He graduated from Smyha Secondary School in 1984.
 In 1992 he graduated from Lesia Ukrainka Lutsk State Pedagogical University, majoring in history.
 In 1993 and 1997 Hrytsak graduated from the courses at the Institute of Personnel Training of the Security Service of Ukraine, in 1998 and 2006 – he graduated the courses at the National Academy of the Security Service of Ukraine.